Actively Recruiting

 • English-speaking children aged 6 to 18 years

-• Diagnosed with recurrent fainting (at least two episodes in the past year) of vasovagal origin or associated with postural orthostatic tachycardia syndrome (POTS) as determined by a pediatric cardiologist
+• Diagnosed with recurrent fainting (at least two episodes in the last year) due to vasovagal syncope or postural orthostatic tachycardia syndrome (POTS)

 Not Eligible